xiaohanchi/COCA/README.md

 ```

 We use a utility score of `utility.score = c(0, 40, 60, 100)` in stage 1
 dose optimization.
-For additional configurations, please refer to
+For additional configurations, please refer to the
-Section 5 of \[1\].
+‘Redesign NCT02519348 Trial’ section of paper \[1\].

 First, let’s assume no period effect between stages 1 and 2 and obtain
 the design operating characteristics: